nikiforov-org/react-doc-render/README.md

 export default App;
 ```

+### Limit
-### A limit can be added for file MIME type requests.
+A limit can be added for file MIME type requests.
 ```tsx
 import React from 'react';
 import { DocRender } from "react-doc-render";